 All first year post graduate researchers should complete a data management plan for their research and include it as part of their first progression review.
+There is also a Blackboard course Data Management Plans for Doctoral Students - mandatory for all new doctoral students - to introduce you to research data management and help you complete the plan.
+Log into Blackboard using your university username and password.

 A data management plan or DMP is a living document that helps you consider how you will organise your data, files, research notes and other supporting documentation throughout the length of the project.
 The aim is to help you find these easily, keep them safe and have sufficient documentation to be able to re-use throughout your research and beyond.